brian-liu-24/scikit-learn2/doc/modules/preprocessing.rst

 a transformer that applies a log transformation in a pipeline, do::

     >>> import numpy as np
-    >>> from sklearn.preprocessing import FunctionTransformer
+    >>> from sklearn1.preprocessing import FunctionTransformer
     >>> transformer = FunctionTransformer(np.log1p, validate=True)
     >>> X = np.array([[0, 1], [2, 3]])
     >>> transformer.transform(X)